alishavinod/Calculator/README-template.md

 ### Useful resources

 - [CSS flexbox tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background) - This helped me learn about flexbox and how to style components in a grid layout.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [DOM Concept](https://www.w3schools.com/js/js_htmldom_html.asp) - This is an amazing article which helped me finally understand HTML DOM.
 I'd recommend it to anyone still learning this concept.

 ## Author